-During the period the Company did not engage external consultants to provide investor relations services.
+During the period Company personnel performed all investor relations services.

 RESULTS OF OPERATIONS

 (a) Big River Property, Saskatchewan

 On October 25, 2005 the Company finalized an agreement with BEC International Corporation ("BEC") of Saskatoon, Saskatchewan to acquire a 90% interest in two blocks of mineral claims in the Big River Area of Saskatchewan (the "Property").
 A detailed technical report (NI 43-101 complaint) supporting the acquisition, was prepared by independent Qualified Persons and is filed on SEDAR.